OUR TEAM

 Di founded Perth Hills Speech Pathology in 2017, later rebranding to Perth Hills Allied Health to expand her vision of a holistic, neurodiversity-affirming practice.
 With the addition of Art Therapy, the clinic continues to provide a supportive, strengths-based approach to therapy that meets the needs of children with and without disabilities.

-With extensive experience across most areas of paediatric speech pathology, Di is a strong advocate for neurodiversity-affirming practices and works closely with her team to ensure these principles are embedded throughout their work.
+With extensive experience across most areas of paediatric speech pathology, Di is a strong advocate for neurodiversity-affirming practices and works closely with her team and other clinicians to ensure these principles are embedded throughout their work.
 She holds a Bachelor of Speech and Language Therapy and is a Certified Practising Speech Pathologist with Speech Pathology Australia.
 Di is also certified in Hanen’s “It Takes Two to Talk®” and “More Than Words®” programs and is a trained instructor in Sounds-Write (a Systematic Synthetic Phonics program) and Talk 4 Writing.

 Her leadership and expertise have been widely recognised—in 2022, she was named one of the Top 50 Small Business Leaders.
 She previously served as Chairperson of the Private Speech Pathologists’ Association of WA (PSPAWA) for four years and remains an active Corporate Member.